(Also Called 'Chronic Bronchitis')

 In some people, chronic bronchitis and infections can lead to destruction of the small airways, or emphysema.

-AAT deficiency, an inherited disorder, can also lead to emphysema.
-Alpha-1 antitrypsin (AAT) is a protective material produced in the liver and transported to the lungs to help combat inflammation.
-When there is not enough of the chemical AAT, the body is no longer protected from an enzyme in the white blood cells.
+When there is not enough AAT in the lung, the body is no longer protected from the tissue breakdown effects of an enzyme in the white blood cells.
+When the white blood cells go to the lung (for instance, in conditions of lung inflammation like smoking or dusty environments), they release these enzymes into the lung.
 This can cause a breakdown in the walls of the air sacs (alveoli).
-When the alveoli are destroyed, oxygen cannot be transferred into the blood and carbon dioxide cannot be taken from the blood to be exhaled.
+When the alveoli are destroyed, air passages of the lung can become blocked, oxygen cannot be transferred into the blood, and carbon dioxide cannot be taken from the blood to be exhaled.

 How is COPD diagnosed?